-The protagonists of my latest novel, The Shade Under the Mango Tree, travel into exotic places.
+The protagonists of my latest novel, The Shade Under the Mango Tree, travel to exotic places.
 An experience I can easily relate to.
 Like the hero who backpacked at home and abroad, I remember spending summers as a college student doing some variation of backpacking cross-country.

 I exchanged a backpack for a small suitcase, only large enough to lug with ease from bus to bus or bus to a hotel.
 Packing lightly was essential since I traveled on a Greyhound bus.